Best Car Insurance in Vermont for 2025 [Your Guide to the Top 10 Companies]

 Pros

-- Competitive Pricing: American Family Review shows that it is a reasonable choice in Vermont, with full coverage policies running between $100 and $115 per month.
+- Competitive Pricing: The American Family car insurance review shows that it is a reasonable choice in Vermont, with full coverage policies costing $85 per month.

 Cons

-- Selective Market Presence: It has a smaller local agent network than its national rivals, such as State Farm and Geico, which can restrict in-person assistance.
+- Selective Market Presence: It has a smaller local agent network than its competitors, such as State Farm and Geico, which can restrict in-person assistance.

 - Expensive Premiums for Less-Than-Perfect Records: The monthly premiums for drivers with accidents or poor credit can reach $130 to $160, more than the state average of $100.